 For assistance with an injured, stranded or dead whale or dolphin immediately call:

 Further information can also be found at Whale and dolphin emergencies.

 Identification guide for marine mammals

-Fact sheets about Victorian whales and dolphins:
+Fact sheets about Victorian whales, dolphins and seals:

 About marine mammals